Does Insurance Pay for Medical Alert Systems?

 Our Editor Jeff Hoyt testing Mobile Guardian

 Insurance coverage for medical alert systems varies.
-The majority of health insurance providers don’t cover these devices or services, but some do.
+Most health insurance providers don’t cover these devices or services, but some do.
 Long-term care insurance is more likely to cover medical alert systems, but this varies by provider and plan.
 To find out if your insurance company offers coverage, you can:

 Below, we’ll review some common types of insurance that seniors have and their medical alert system coverage.